Sleitnick/Knit/docs/services.md

 A game might have many services.
 They will serve as the backbone of a game.

 For the sake of example, we will slowly develop PointsService to show how a service is constructed.
-For full API documentation, visit the [Knit API](knitapi.md#service) page.

 ## Creating Services